 Originally constructed in 1960, the 5th Street Bridge is an important transportation connection in the Comox Valley, linking key networks to downtown and beyond.
 The entire region depends on the 5th Street Bridge as a primary route across the Courtenay River.

 Although the bridge has had regular maintenance over the past decades, as with any major asset, periodic major maintenance and repairs will be required throughout its lifespan.
 Other initiatives over previous decades have included repainting; however, these layers have built up, including lead paint, and rust underneath these layers needs to be removed.

 To protect the marine environment, the lead paint must be removed and captured carefully.

 The first phase of work focusses on the bridge coating and the second phase will include structural steel repairs to the deck beams and repairing the bridge deck.

-Who will complete the work?
+Who is completing the work?

-The City of Courtenay has awarded the contract for the rehabilitation of the 5th Street Bridge to Park Derochie, an industry leader in bridge rehabilitation projects, specializing in blast cleaning, coatings, and scaffolding.
+The City of Courtenay awarded the contract for the rehabilitation of the 5th Street Bridge to Park Derochie, an industry leader in bridge rehabilitation projects, specializing in blast cleaning, coatings, and scaffolding.